06_Class_Activity

 # Histogram of all pine needle lengths

-labs(title = "Distribution of Pine Needle Length",
+labs(title = "Distribution of Pine Needle Lengths",

 x = "Length (mm)",